 Unsurprisingly, the mysterious Unown is one of the rarest Pokemon in Pokemon Go, and getting yourself a full set of every Unown available (there are 26 of them!) can often seem like an impossible task.

-Unown does appear in special events, like the recent Go Fest 2021 which allowed players to catch plenty of Unown F and Unown G. Outside of these events, though, your chances of finding them is ridiculously low.
+Unown does appear in special events, like the recent Go Fest 2021 which allowed players to catch plenty of Unown F and Unown G. Outside of these events, though, your chances of finding them are ridiculously low.

 To find Azelf, you’ll need to be in the Americas and Greenland.
 Mesprit will only spawn in Europe, the Middle East, Africa, and India.
 Finally, Uxie is exclusive to the Asia-Pacific.
 This means you’ll need friends around the world or some big travel plans in order to catch them all.

-Good luck catching all of those rarest Pokemon in Pokemon Go!
 If you’re looking for more tips to become the ultimate Trainer, check out our other guides below: